-The aim of the present research was to identify the effect of BDA-capable BPMS on ambidextrous organizations' agility.
+The aim of the present research was to identify the effect of BDA capable BPMS on ambidextrous organizations' agility.
 The results highlight the role of such systems in increasing dynamism and reactiveness to the environmental changes of organizations and, consequently, organizational agility (Zain et al., 2005).
-Moreover, the achievement of market
+Moreover, the achievement of market capitalization and operational adjustment agility have emerged as the principal results of the implementation of such BPM systems (Lu and Ramamurthy, 2011).
+Increased exploration and exploitation capabilities may also be considered related to implementing BDA capable BPMS within ambidextrous organizations.

 Thus, the proposed conceptual framework was applied to consumer-goods companies in order to test its validity and robustness.
 The qualitative results suggested that the theory and practice are aligned and, therefore, we can consider the prosed model valid and applicable to a wider set of organizations.
-In this vein, albeit our results are not fully generalizable, the present research has contributed to both theory and practice.
+In this vein, the present research has contributed to both theory and practice.